Clinical Studies and Research

 OVA1 Performance and Ethnicity

-Superior detection of ovarian malignancy risk in African American women.
+Superior detection of ovarian malignancy risk in African American women is shown in data from our clinical studies.
 OVA1 has a 46% higher rate of detection (sensitivity) for ovarian malignancy vs. CA-125 in African American women.14

 Detecting Early Stage Cancer5,9

-Bristow, et al.’s (5) study was the second pivotal trial of OVA1 (MIA) with 494 surgeries and 92 cancers.
+Bristow, et al.’s (5) clinical study was the second pivotal trial of OVA1 (MIA) with 494 surgeries and 92 cancers.
 The results of this study validated OVA1’s standalone sensitivity of 92% and OVA1 (MIA) with Clinical Impression of 96%.
-The data showed a significant difference in the sensitivity between CA-125II standalone vs. OVA1 (MIA) standalone to capture early stage cancers (stage I and II):
+The data showed a significant difference in the sensitivity between CA-125II standalone vs. OVA1 (MIA) standalone to capture early-stage cancers (stage I and II):

 Sensitivity By Stage